-Many people with disabilities face problems landing in their dream jobs due to a lack of basic facilities at most workplaces.
-Not only are disability-friendly workplaces more inclusive, but they also diversity to an organization.
+Many people with disabilities face problems landing their dream jobs due to the lack of basic facilities at most workplaces.
+Not only are disability-friendly workplaces more inclusive, but they are also diverse to an organization.

 1. Educate Yourself

 When you hire employees with disabilities, it is important to focus on the challenges they face commonly.
 One of these challenges is, trying to fit into the regular work environment.
 It is important to not presume that you know all of their challenges.

 Most workplaces aren’t designed for people with disabilities.
 For example, most workplaces have cubicles as workstations for their staff, which cannot accommodate a wheelchair.
 It is challenging for employees with disabilities to move around easily or adjust the monitor screen to their visible level or even use the mouse.

 Another problem that they face is discrimination.
 Workplace discrimination can happen based on anything, but employees with disabilities become easy targets for some people.